terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_security_association.html.markdown

 * `seclist` - (Required) The name of the security list to associate the instance to.

+## Attribute Reference

+The following attributes can be referenced

+* `fqdn` - The Fully Qualified Domain Name

 ## Import

 Security Association's can be imported using the `resource name`, e.g.